JesseWebDotCom/vscode-dev-container/README.md

 # vscode-dev-container

-Supercharge your Visual Studio Code to develop faster, easier, and more enjoyable in any language.
-And say goodbye to other IDE's like Pycharm, Windows PowerShell ISE, etc.
+Supercharge your Visual Studio Code to code faster, easier, and more enjoyably in any language (Python, Powershell, Shell, Markdown, YAML, TOML, and more) in this fully pre-configured, customized, optimized, and isolated dev environment.
+Say goodbye to other IDE's like Pycharm, Windows PowerShell ISE, etc.

-FYI - This is my environment for personal development.
+With the code from this repo, your Visual Studio Code will be fully configured and optimized with multi-language support and enhancements using a preconfigured dev container.
+No more wasting time finding and installing extensions, configuring settings, etc.

+Additionally installed are a collection of custom tools designed to simplify and speed up development and administration (ex. creating projects from predefined templates).

+Finally, all your project dependencies will live and run in the dev container, isolated from your host system (similar but more powerful than Python virtual environments); keeping your host system clean and allowing you to easily and quickly port your dev environment to another system when needed.

+Installation, customization, and usage is a snap.

 ## Highlights
 <!-- markdownlint-disable MD033 -->